postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 ### Adding Socket.IO event names and arguments

 Sending events with a Socket.IO connection includes the ability to add event names and arguments.
-This enables you to listen to only specific events.
+This enables you to listen to specific events.

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
 If you select **Send** without entering a name, the default name `message` will be used.

-There is also an **Acknowledgement** option; when selected, the server will acknowledge that it has received the message.
+If the **Acknowledgement** option is selected, the server will acknowledge that it has received the message.

 <img src="https://assets.postman.com/postman-docs/socketio-event-name.jpg" alt="Socket.IO event name" width="500px">